New Alresford: The Watercress Festival

 The town is famed for its production of watercress and is recognised as The Capital of Watercress.
 Once a year New Alresford holds a festival on the third Sunday in May which attracts an enormous crowd; there is a street market with locally made food on sale and usually cookery demonstrations.
 From 2006 to 2008, Antony Worrall Thompson was the celebrity chef.
-Both north-south and east–west main roads are closed to traffic for the event, with diversions and parking clearly signposted.
-Entry is free.

-During the Watercress Festival, the town welcomes visitors and opens a number of attractions and places of interest.
-The Millennium Trail at the north end of Broad Street offers a walk along a River Itchen tributary from Alresford Pond (a wildlife reserve) to The Eel House, a working migratory eel capturing sluice house, restored by instigation of NATT by a specially formed company.

 Alresford Show

-The agricultural show takes place on the first Saturday in September.
+The agricultural show, founded in 1908 and held at Tichborne Park since 1960, takes place on the first Saturday in September.
 Animals are shown, flowers and vegetables are judged, there is horsejumping and other entertainment.
 The Alresford Pigs and Alresford Rugby Club assist.
 Entry is chargeable.

 Alresford fair

 A one-day street fair takes place on 11 October (Old Michaelmas Day) or the first Thursday thereafter.
 The traditional English funfair, arrives on Wednesday afternoon and Thursday morning and sets up in Broad Street.
 The fair lasts from 3pm – 11pm and has to be gone by dawn on Friday.
 The main north–south road of Alresford (Broad Street) is closed to traffic.